jsoulet/remotion-poc/README.md

-# Remotion POC
+# 📼 Remotion POC 📼
-Experimenting [Remotion v2](https://www.remotion.dev/) on a video for [OpenClassrooms](https://openclassrooms.com): build a video when a student finishes its path to sum up their joourney and celebrate their achivement.
+Experimenting [Remotion v2](https://www.remotion.dev/) on a video for [OpenClassrooms](https://openclassrooms.com): generate a video when a student finishes its path to sum up their journey and celebrate their achivement.

 ## Tested features
-- Moke API call
+- Simulated API call
 - Integrate image
 - Integrate video
 - Lottie animation
-- Manipulate randomness
+- Randomness
 - Value interpolation
 - Spring animation
 - Audio track